ajarara/diophantine-33/README.md

 Note the bijection, again, as mentioned before.

-Then you enumerate all the weak 3-decompositions of 33 (much easier said than done).
+Then you enumerate all the weak 3-decompositions of 33 (I took the liberty of solving this [in python](https://github.com/alphor/python-33), for all integers).
 These are the residues you are looking for.
 Perform a reverse map, and if there is a solution, it has to be of one of these forms.
 The additional optimizations above can also be considered, although they sadly do not a linear algorithm make.

 Enumeration through these are simple.
 Save the decompositions as a map, and enumerate through 3-space (any isomorphism between R and R^2 works here), subject it to the same restrictions as above and you've got a much more efficient search, albeit still growing in O(N^3) time.